-Please ship previously isolated DNA at ambient temperature or with cool packs.
+Please ship blood and bone marrow at ambient temperature or with cool packs, do not freeze.
+Please ship previously isolated DNA at ambient temperature, with cool packs, or on dry ice, as applicable.
 Previously isolated DNA may be stored indefinitely at -65°C to -85°C.